Deploy to PAAS

 Here we first meet a limitation of the 12 factor app when we compare it to deploying PHP via SFTP: It is impossible to make changes to the code at runtime.

-If you change the code, you need to commit, push to the paas and wait for a minute for it to deploy.
+If you change the code, you need to commit, push to the paas, where the app it will be built.
+It will take a minute for the new version of the app to be deployed.

 $ dokku logs